Princeton-CDH/startwords/content/issues/3/mapping-latent-spaces/index.md

 Consider the surprising art scene that sprang up when CLIP was released.
 OpenAI still hasn't released the DALL-E model that uses the numbers CLIP assigns to text to find a corresponding point in a latent space of hypothetical images.[^11] But that didn't stop graduate students and interested amateurs from duct-taping CLIP to various generative image models and using the contraption to explore visual culture in dizzying ways.[^12]

 {{< figure src="images/AngelOfAirUnrealKomatsuzaki.png" alt="A computer generated picture of a candle.
-The automatically generated text description reads: a picture containing candle." caption="The angle of air.
+The automatically generated text description reads: a picture containing candle." caption="The angel of air.
 Unreal Engine." attr="VQGAN + CLIP, Aran Komatsukaki, May 31, 2021." attrlink="" >}}
 {{< wrap class="txt-only" >}}
 #-----------------------------------------------------------------------------------
 | FIGURE.
 A computer generated picture of a candle.
 The automatically generated text description reads: a picture containing candle.
 |
-| CAPTION: The angle of air.
+| CAPTION: The angel of air.
 Unreal Engine.
 | ATTRIBUTION: VQGAN + CLIP, Aran Komatsukaki, May 31, 2021.
 | LINK:
 #-----------------------------------------------------------------------------------